thephpleague/csv/docs/8.0/properties.md

 - The default output `BOM` character is set to an empty string.
 - The `AbstractCsv` class provide constants to ease BOM sequence manipulation.

-<p class="message-info">Please refer to <a href="/8.0/bom/">the BOM character dedicated documentation page</a> for more informations on how the library helps you manage this feature.</p>
+<p class="message-info">Please refer to <a href="/8.0/bom/">the BOM character dedicated documentation page</a> for more information on how the library helps you manage this feature.</p>

 ## Conversion only properties